District Choice Overview

 Options High School Students' Distance Traveled to School

-This graph shows the average distance traveled for Options high school students who live in each region, regardless of whether they attend school in or out of the region.
+This graph shows the median distance traveled for Options high school students who live in each region, regardless of whether they attend school in or out of the region.
+Travel data can be helpful in understanding the impact of choice patterns across regions.
+In general, shorter commutes can indicate that more or better school options are available within a region while longer commutes may mean that students are opting to travel greater distances to their school of choice.

-On average, Options high school student in the district travel 3.8 miles to school.
-The regions with the shortest average commute are Greater Milwaukee Avenue (2.0 miles), Greater Stockyards (2.8 miles), and Pilsen / Little Village (2.8 miles).
-The regions with the furthest average commute are the North Lakefront (5.0 miles) and Greater Calumet (4.8 miles) regions.
+District-wide, the median distance Options high school students travel to school is 3.4 miles.
+The regions with the shortest median commute are Greater Milwaukee Avenue (1.5 miles), Greater Stockyards (2.0 miles), and Far Southwest Side (2.2 miles).
+The regions with the furthest median commute are Bronzeville / South Lakefront (5.4 miles), North Lakefront (5.3 miles), and Central Area (4.7 miles).

-District-wide, 13% of Options high students travel less than 1 mile to school and 49% of students travel 3 miles or more to school.
+District-wide, 12% of Options high students travel less than 1 mile to school and 56% of students travel 3 miles or more.

 Options High School Students Average Distance Traveled to School by Region